unitrq/hirpc/README.md

 *Shared state access within handler methods implementation is subject to proper synchronization by user, since multiple instances of multiple method calls could be running concurrently.*

+### Middleware
 `NewEndpoint`, `Endpoint.Use`, `Endpoint.Register` and `Endpoint.Root` functions accept variadic list of functions with
 ```go
 func(*CallContext, CallHandler) CallHandler
 ```
 signature used as middleware constructors applied to prepared method call context when handler execution is about to start.
+`CallContext` object provides access to service and method names, allocated parameter values and `CallRequest` instance to user middleware.
-When call handling starts, functions invoked in order of appearance, endpoint middleware invoked first.
+When call handler starts, functions invoked in order of appearance, endpoint middleware invoked first.

 `CallHandler` type represents execution of single method call with specific input and output parameter values defined like this:
 ```go
 type CallHandler func(context.Context) (interface{}, error)
 ```

-`Endpoint.Dispatch` looks up requested method, allocates new value of input type and tries to decode payload into receiver.
-If deserialization succeeds, it constructs `CallHandler` capturing allocated input and output parameter instances in closure, wrapping it into middleware chain if necessary.
-`CallContext` object provides access to service and method names, allocated parameter values and `CallRequest` instance to user middleware.

 `NewEndpoint` and `Endpoint.Use` register endpoint-level middleware applied to every method call of every service, while `Endpoint.Register` and `Endpoint.Root` register service-level middleware applied only to methods of one specific service.
-`Endpoint` public methods are synchronized using `sync.RWMutex` so it's safe to `Register` and `Unregister` services at runtime.

-Service registered with empty name or using `Endpoint.Root` method is a namespace root service, `Endpoint` dispatches calls with empty service name to namespace root if it's not nil.
-Registering new service under same name discards previously registered instance.

 # ToDo
 - Add tests